After approaching almost 300lbs and being diagnosed with high blood pressure, Aijalon decided it was time to make serious changes in his life.

 I got my first Trifecta shipment on September 4, 2020.
 I started with the Keto plan.
 I opted for two meals, five days a week because I was only eating twice a day anyway.
 I just stuck with the two Trifecta meals a day.

 Trifecta also really taught me a lot about calorie counting, and what type of nutrients I need.
-It taught me what was okay; that I don't have to eat an insane amount food or eat a small amount.
+It taught me what was okay; that I don't have to eat an insane amount of food or eat a small amount.

 A friend of mine told me that the average male body needs 2500 calories a day or something like that.
 But eating Trifecta with two meals, I was eating less than that because I was practicing calorie deficit.
-I was trying to practice consuming less calories than I burn.
+I was trying to practice consuming fewer calories than I burn.

 I learned to look at labels and see how many calories are in something.
 I just add them up for the day.
 If I do get hungry, I just get like an apple or a little spoonful of peanut butter.
 They settle my stomach while I'm in-between meals.